 So while complete scientific data is of course preferable, consideration of how long a belief has persisted—despite the pressures forgetting and simplification—can be valuable.

 We shouldn’t limit ourselves to only acting on directives from what’s studied only scientifically.
 This allows us to leverage wisdom beyond our current capabilities.

-Whenever you use something which you don’t understand, add it to a list of “things I use but do not understand”.
+Whenever you use a tool which you don’t understand, add it to a list of “tools I use but do not understand”.
 It can be easy to forget (and then never question) the source of beliefs!

 Moreover, take note of when a tool or belief is useful, and in what situations it isn’t.
 We don’t have to understand why the heuristic fails, either, just when it does.

 (This is especially important when building something.
-Take note of every assumption or logical-rounding that was crucial in the development of your thing.)
+Take note of every assumption or logical-rounding that was crucial in the development of your creation.)

 In life we’re not necessarily optimizing for truth— we’re optimizing for value.